autonomys/subspace/crates/subspace-farmer/docs/object_mappings.md

 `ObjectMappings` is a simple type-safe wrapper around rocksdb.

-You can consider it as a map from object hash to the object itself.
+You can consider it as a map from object hash to the object offset in order to retrieve it from the plot.